dahuatechnologies/dahuatechnologies/README.md

 ---

-### Copyright © 2026 Dahua Technologies Research and Development - All Rights Reserved
+### Copyright (c) 2026 Evolution Technologies Research and Prototype - All Rights Reserved

 ---